ngokhoa1202/cs-note/programming/go/fundamentals/Pointer.md

 p++; // not allowed
 ```
 - Pointer is automatically garbage collected by the Go compiler.
 # New function
-- Similarly to `new` keyword in C++, `new` in Go allocates a heap memory space for the unamed variable, returns its address as a pointer.
+- Similarly to `new` keyword in C++, `new` in Go allocates a heap memory space for the unnamed variable, returns its address as a pointer.
 ```Go title='new function in Go'
 p := new(int)
 fmt.Println(*p) // prints 0